 Our Work

-The NIEDB’s work supports and encourages meaningful engagement with Indigenous people and plays a critical role in advancing economic development opportunities for First Nation, Inuit and Métis people.
+The NIEDB’s work fosters meaningful engagement with Indigenous Peoples and plays a vital role in advancing economic development opportunities for First Nations, Inuit, and Métis communities.

 1. The National Indigenous Economic Strategy